Accio/hallmarks-scientific-software/index.md

 permalink: /
 ---

-# Reproducible research
+# Hallmarks of Good Scientific Software

-In this lesson we will discuss different methods and tools for better reproducibility in research software and data.
-We will demonstrate how version control, workflows, containers, and package managers can be used to record reproducible environments and computational steps.
+In this tutorial, we will strive to build good scientific software.
+By `good` scientific software we mean readable, reproducible, and reliable software that address scientific questions by data analysis and modelling.
+We will try to define hallmarks of good scientific software, and discuss how to use software tools to achieve these hallmarks.

 > ## Prerequisites